zzzFelix/wbmalert/README.md

 ## Prequisites
  - Go >= `1.21`, older versions may work but aren't tested.
- - Sound only plays on macOS.
-PRs welcome!

 ## Usage
 - Create a `configuration.json` file, use the one from this repository as a template.
 Also see [configuration options](#configuration-options).